 - Be creative.
 You can add creative elements to your resume.
 Choose colors that give a fresh vibe to your resume.
 Student Resume Templates show different variations of creativity in resumes.

 The following guidelines show what to do and what to avoid doing when it comes to writing resumes just like Sales Resume and Executive Resume.

 - Do resume formatting.
 Margins, font sizes and types, and other elements in formatting text are just as important as your resume content.
 Use standard font styles.
 By formatting your resume, you are creating a readable and an understandable resume.

 - Do proofread.
 Make effort to check the grammar and the spelling of words when writing a resume.
 As much as possible, submit an error-free resume to the employer.

 - Don’t add too much creativity.
 Too much color formats can be eye straining and distracting.
 Choose one to two colors that are not flashy and not too vibrant if you want to add creativity to your resume.
 Moreover, never use informal language and images on your resume.

 - Don’t Lie.
 Refrain from putting incorrect information on your resume.
 Write your current contact information and the right background so that you do not get into trouble.

-- Don’t add to much information.
+- Don’t add too much information.
 Simplify the information on your resume by using bullet lists in enumerating related skills and experiences to make the resume easy to be read or to be scanned.
-Also avoid putting too much personal information.
+Also, avoid putting too much personal information.

 - Do update your resume always.
 Keep your resumes up-to-date even if you are not looking for a job.
 Always be prepared.